mallik141/Nike-Browser-Solution/README.md

 # Nike Browser Solution
 Solution to login on Nike.

-People are selling this for over 250$ USD, really irritates me people selling it when its worth at max 1$, for 2 lines of coded.
+People are selling this for over 250$ USD, really irritates me when its worth at max 1$, for 2 lines of code.

 ## Installation